BushLife - Backpack Gear Load Out

 The A-30 has found a new home in my hunting possibles pouch for those times when we want to be minimalistic – it’s a fantastic option for someone starting on a budget.

-Lastly, we carry a Garmin Rhino 750t GPS and a charging cable to go with it.
+Lastly, we carry a GPS watch, Garmin Rino 750t GPS and a charging cable to go with it.

 Survival Signal Kit